bmc/chef-repo/README.md

 usually spells out where it came from.

-If a cookbook is mine, it's released under a BSD license and copyright &copy; Brian M. Clapper See the `LICENSE.md` file in this repository.
+If a cookbook is mine, it's released under a BSD license and copyright &copy; Brian M. Clapper.
+See the `LICENSE.md` file in this repository.
 Cookbooks I've cribbed from elsewhere have their own licenses, and their authors retain copyright.